AgoraIO-Usecase/AgoraChat-rn/packages/react-native-chat-uikit/README.md

 **See the [parent document](./../../README.md) for details on the project development environment, repository download address, configuration information and configuration files.**

+## Important features

+Conversation List
+Chatting in a conversation
+Message bubble List in a conversation

 ## Integrate UIKit Into Your Project.

 #### Create Your Project